 Life on the Farm

-Spring Field work normally starts in late April and extends to Mid May.
+Life on the farm includes Spring Field.
+Spring work normally starts in late April and extends to Mid-May.
 We plant corn soybeans and alfalfa hay in that order.
 Alfalfa tends to last 4-5 years.
 Corn and soybeans are planted annually.

 At Midwest Best, we mix all our own feed to ensure the quality and the content of our feed.
 We do not buy any premixed additives.
 The individual ingredients are added to the TMR (Total Mix Ratio or basically a giant mixer) and mixed to provide uniform consistency of the ingredients.
-This process is considerably more time consuming and expensive than that of the industrial feedlots, but we feel it is the only way we can ensure the quality and the composition of the feed we provide our beef.
+Life on the farm includes this process; it is considerably more time consuming and expensive than that of the industrial feedlots, but we feel it is the only way we can ensure the quality and the composition of the feed we provide our beef.

 At Midwest Best beef we strive to reduce as much stress as possible with our cattle.
 One of the most stressful events is the day we load the cattle to bring them to the processing facility.
 Not only is causing undue stress inhumane to the beef, but it reduces the quality of the beef.

 My daughter Ireland setting up corral used to funnel cattle into the loading shoot

 The corral is setup and ready to load cattle into the trailer.
 We use the corral to funnel the cattle into the loading shoot and ultimately into the trailer.

 Cattle are loaded as quickly as possible with the help of our collie dog.
 We use the plastic paddle to gently move them along